When The Shadow Surrenders the Form

 The Shadow often conjures up less than positive images of us and others — whether in terms of active expression or potential.
 Darkness carries that kind of bias in our psyche – perhaps a unique and quite human quality.
 My guess is that there are no other species that literally fear the dark, as opposed to a distinctive scent or sound that give clear evidence of a bona fide, embodied threat.
 Other beings, in fact, seem to seek refuge in the dark as opposed to from the dark.
 It may be that our separation from nature and our discovery of fire have freed us from sharing in this common creature comfort, rather than offering us any net gain to our sense of well-being.

-To be sure, a good flame was handy in warding off a marauding cave bear or other predator in the night, but we seem to have evolved into having made a habit of its use even when the beast has moved on.
+To be sure, a good flame was handy in warding off a marauding cave bear or other predator in the night; but we seem to have evolved into having made a habit of its use even when the beast has moved on.
 As a consequence, we anticipate danger in far more expansive waves of vigilance and symbolic presence.
 Our metaphors of light and dark reveal themselves in surprisingly universal ways.
-Coming out of the darkness and into the light is considered to be the epitome of both progress and security.
+Coming out of the darkness and into the light is considered to be the epitome of both progress, security, and goodness.
 Delving into the darkness – let alone feeling at ease in it – is synonymous with degeneration, peril, and The Fall.

 At least partly at play here, perhaps, is that having moved outside the warm boundaries of deep nature, we may, consequently, experience ourselves as being out in the cold, struggling to make sense of the primal part of us left behind.
 Additionally, Shadow has been eternally potent in our psyche because of our unique ability to imagine.
 We certainly have a knack for constructing a decidedly dynamic inner world far more expansive and multidimensional than any mutually-agreed-upon reality.
 This freewheeling creativity is most expressed in our dream state, which has prompted intense wonder and self-speculation as far back as our earliest depictions of dreams on cave walls.
 The combined elements of a boundless unknown, the insecurity of separation at the most basic level, and our remarkable talent of imagination contribute to creating the most mysterious and challenging of frontiers – that of our own authentic self.